huiwenzh/scRoGG/README.md

 EC_list <- list(aEC_cor,capEC_cor,vEC_cor)
 ECs_cordiff <- robustness2(EC_list,p.adj = 0.1) #221 significantly DC genes identified
 ```
 3. Constructing coexpression network with community detection by Ledien clustering, returing *igraph* object for visualisation transformation.
 This method can be used for any types of edgelist object (3 columns: gene1; gene2; association).
-Here, I use the result from naiveT cells as an example.
+Here, we use the result from naiveT cells as an example.
 For more details, please refere to our vignette.

 ```
 library(scRoGG)